-- > Display a sign on guest room doors to communicate that the room has been cleaned between guests. - Remind guests and employees of your commitment to health and safety prevention measures with signage in rooms, public areas and back-of-the-house spaces.
-Include reminders about the importance of hand washing, face masks and physical distancing, as well as cough etiquette. - > Encourage employees to get the seasonal influenza vaccine, and to get the COVID-19 vaccine when it becomes available to them.
+Remind employees and customers of your commitment to health and safety prevention measures with signage near the entrance and in break rooms.
+Include reminders about the importance of new procedures, as well as hand washing, face masks, physical distancing and cough etiquette.

+- Notify your customers in advance of the safety precautions you have in place so that they know what to expect upon arrival.
+Update website, signage and reservation systems to set expectations. - Encourage employees to get the seasonal influenza vaccine, and to get the COVID-19 vaccine when it becomes available to them. - Remind third-party delivery drivers and any other outside suppliers of your requirements.

-What to do if one of your employees or guests is diagnosed with COVID-19?
+What to do if one of your employees or customers is diagnosed with COVID-19?

 - Isolate the symptomatic individual and any person who may have come into contact with the individual.
-Known contacts should be tested for COVID-19 and quarantine for a period of 14 days unless they are fully vaccinated and meet guidelines set forth by the CDC. - Send home any employees with symptoms of COVID-19 and instruct them to self-isolate for 14 days from the onset of symptoms, as recommended by the CDC. - Instruct employees to contact their manager immediately if they notice that a colleague is exhibiting symptoms of COVID-19.
+Known contacts should be tested for COVID-19 and quarantine for a period of 14 days unless they are fully vaccinated and meet guidelines set forth by the CDC. - Send home any employees with symptoms of COVID-19 and instruct them to self-isolate for 14 days from the onset of symptoms, as recommended by the CDC.
+They should also be instructed to follow-up with a healthcare provider for appropriate testing and treatment.

-- Report confirmed cases of COVID-19 immediately as required by local health authorities. - Close areas used by infected individuals until they have been properly sanitized.
-The areas should be quarantined until enhanced cleaning with EPA-approved disinfectants can be accomplished according to CDC guidelines.
-Ensure that whoever cleans the room is familiar with and follows requirements and guidelines from the CDC and any local governing bodies that may have jurisdiction, and wears appropriate PPE.
+- Instruct employees to contact their manager immediately if they notice that a colleague is exhibiting symptoms of COVID-19. - Report confirmed cases of COVID-19 immediately as required by local health authorities. - Close areas used by infected individuals until they have been properly sanitized.
+These areas should be closed until enhanced cleaning with EPA-approved disinfectants can be accomplished according to CDC guidelines.
+Ensure that whoever cleans your facility and equipment follows requirements and guidelines from the CDC and any local governing bodies that may have jurisdiction, and wears appropriate PPE.